dalesnail/crow/README.md

 After this, simply `git init` your nest, and manage through github, gitlab, etc.

 ---
+#### Groups!
+Groups are for managing a subset of files, rather than one single file.
+An example might be managing all of your X files (_I want to believe 👽_).
+Simply set up a group name for the files, in the example we will call it xgroup.

+To establish the group:

+- `crow -G xgroup`

+This will write the group alias to your crowfile, and will create a sub-directory with the groups name in your nest.

+To pull files into that sub-directory:
+- `crow -a filealias -g xgroup`

+After the group is set and the files are pulled in, stow it same as any other alias directory:

+- `cd ~/nest`
+- `stow xgroup`

+Another good example use for this would be to establish system config "Profiles" to deploy whenever you feel like trying or creating a new config.
+Just establish a group directory: `crow -G Profile1`, stow all of your current configs in it with crow, push out the entire directory with stow, and when you feel like resetting to default, just `stow -D Profile1 && stow Profile2`.

+_Experiment, but be careful._

+---

 ### Updates and things to change